|08 Jul - 21 Jul|

-Feel like a pioneering adventurer and embark on a journey along the Lena River, one of the longest rivers in the world.
+Feel like a pioneering adventurer and embark on a journey along the River Lena, one of the longest rivers in the world.
 Aboard the M/S Mikhail Svetlov from Yakutsk discover remarkable rock formations and uninhabited areas and take in the changing landscape of Siberia before reaching the Arctic Circle, where small settlements are home to reindeer breeders and the summer sun never sets.

-Cruise to Zhigansk, a settlement beyond the Polar Circle, established as a fort in 1632 the same time as Yakutsk.
-The population of 3,000 is mainly concerned with hunting, fishing and cattle breeding.
+Cruise to Zhigansk, the first settlement beyond the Polar Circle, established as a fort in 1632 the same time as Yakutsk.
+The name of “Zhigansk” comes from the Tungus language and means “an inhabitant of lower lands” and the population of 3,000 is mainly concerned with hunting, fishing and cattle breeding.
 Enjoy a sightseeing tour of the town, where it is possible to buy fur boots made from reindeer.
 (B,L,D)

-Visit Kusur, a small settlement in the north of the Arctic Circle.
-Here the men are engaged in reindeer husbandry and hunting and the women make beautiful traditional clothes decorated with fur and beads.
+Visit Kyusyur, a small settlement in the north of the Arctic Circle.
+With a population of less than 1,500 the men here are engaged in reindeer husbandry and hunting and the women make beautiful traditional clothes decorated with fur and beads.
 (B,L,D)

 The ship arrives at the town of Tiksi, the most northerly destination of the tour.
 Here, the sun appears day and night over the summer months until it disappears for a long winter.
-Embark on a tour of the town and surrounding tundra, and visit the Regional Museum.
+The name of Tiksi is translated from the Yakut language as a “place of meeting, mooring place” and Tiksi appeared on the map in the middle of 1930s.
+Navigable time period here is extremely short only 2.5 months.
+During 9-10 months the Laptev sea is frozen and ice can reach up to 2 metres or more.
+Embark on a tour of this Soviet town surrounded by Arctic tundra, and visit the Regional Museum.
 (B,L,D)